nighaar07/smart-co2-mof-simulation/README.md

-Smart CO₂ Monitoring and Capture Simulation using MOFs Project Overview

-The Smart CO₂ Monitoring and Capture Simulation using MOFs is a software-based web application designed to raise awareness about carbon dioxide (CO₂) levels in different environments and to simulate how MOF-based carbon capture systems can help reduce CO₂ at scale.

-This project focuses on visualization, education, and decision support, not on physical CO₂ capture or real-time sensor data.

-Problem Statement

-Increasing CO₂ levels are a major contributor to climate change.
-However, most people:
-do not understand what CO₂ levels mean, cannot visualize the impact of carbon capture technologies, are unaware of emerging solutions like Metal-Organic Frameworks (MOFs).

-There is a need for a simple, transparent, and educational tool that helps users understand:
-CO₂ concentration levels in different environments the potential impact of MOF-based capture systems

-Solution Approach
-This application provides:
-Predefined environmental scenarios
-Average CO₂ concentration values (ppm)
-A simulation of MOF-based CO₂ capture using percentage efficiency Clear visual comparison of CO₂ levels before and after capture The system is intentionally kept simple and realistic, avoiding over-engineering or false claims.
- Target Users:
-General public interested in environmental awareness Students and educators
-Institutions (schools, offices, communities) exploring sustainability concepts

- Key Features:
- Environment-based CO₂ selection (classroom, traffic, residential, industrial) Display of average CO₂ concentration values (ppm) Simulation of MOF-based CO₂ capture using fixed efficiency Visual comparison of CO₂ levels before and after capture Educational explanations for every result

- Application Flow:
-User opens the web application
-Selects an environment type
-System retrieves average CO₂ level
-CO₂ level is displayed to the user
-User initiates MOF capture simulation
-System applies MOF efficiency logic
-Updated CO₂ values are calculated
-Results are visualized using charts
-Impact explanation is shown
-For detailed logic, refer to FLOW.md.

- API Overview:
-The backend provides simple REST APIs to:
-Fetch base CO₂ levels for environments
-Simulate MOF-based CO₂ capture
-Expose MOF efficiency configuration
-Full API documentation is available in API.md.

- About MOFs (Metal-Organic Frameworks):
-MOFs are advanced porous materials researched for applications such as: gas storage gas separation carbon capture
-Important Clarification
-This project:
-does NOT simulate chemical reactions does NOT claim real-world capture uses generalized efficiency values from literature for educational purposes does not capture CO₂ physically does not integrate hardware does not model chemical processes
-It is a software simulation and visualization tool only.

- Tech Stack:

-Frontend: React (Web UI & visualization)

-Backend: Node.js / Python (Simulation logic)

-Charts: Chart.js / Recharts (or equivalent)

-Version Control: Git & GitHub
+# 🌍 Smart CO₂ Monitoring & Capture Simulation using MOFs

+## 📌 Project Overview

+The **Smart CO₂ Monitoring & Capture Simulation using MOFs** is a software‑based environmental monitoring system designed to **monitor CO₂ levels, simulate sensor behavior, and demonstrate how MOF‑based carbon capture systems can reduce CO₂ at scale**.

+The project is built to closely **mimic how a real-world CO₂ monitoring and capture system would function** when hardware sensors and MOF capture units are deployed.
+Currently, the system operates using **simulation and prediction logic**, making it suitable for education, planning, policy evaluation, and large‑scale feasibility analysis.

+---

+## 🚨 Problem Statement

+Rising CO₂ levels are a major contributor to climate change, yet:

+- CO₂ concentration values (ppm) are not easily understood by the public
+- Real‑time monitoring infrastructure is expensive and not always available
+- The working of emerging technologies like **Metal‑Organic Frameworks (MOFs)** is not well visualized
+- Policymakers and institutions lack simple tools to **analyze impact before large‑scale deployment**

+There is a strong need for a **transparent, scalable, and explainable monitoring system** that demonstrates how CO₂ capture technologies behave in real environments.

+---

+## 💡 Solution Approach

+This project provides a **monitoring‑first approach** by combining:

+- Simulated CO₂ sensor data
+- Environment‑based CO₂ baselines
+- MOF capture efficiency logic
+- Real‑time visual dashboards
+- Predictive CO₂ trend estimation

+The system is intentionally designed so that **simulation logic can be directly replaced with real hardware sensors and AI models in the future** without changing the core architecture.

+---

+## 🧠 Prediction Logic vs AI (Important Clarification)

+> 🔍 **No real AI model is used in the current version**

+- The application uses **deterministic prediction logic** to estimate near‑future CO₂ levels
+- This logic mimics how an AI model *would* behave using historical sensor data
+- The code structure is **AI‑ready** and can later be replaced with:
+  - Machine Learning models
+  - Time‑series forecasting
+  - Real sensor streams

+This design ensures **honesty, transparency, and technical correctness**, especially for academic and hackathon evaluation.

+---

+## ✨ Key Features

+- 📍 **Environment‑based CO₂ monitoring**
+  - Classroom
+  - Traffic junction
+  - Residential area
+  - Industrial zone

+- 📡 **Simulated Live Sensor System**
+  - Dynamic CO₂ value updates
+  - Time‑based drift simulation
+  - Real‑time dashboard refresh

+- 🧪 **MOF‑Based CO₂ Capture Simulation**
+  - Fixed efficiency derived from research literature
+  - Before/after CO₂ comparison
+  - Percentage reduction visualization

+- 📊 **Interactive Visual Analytics**
+  - CO₂ trend charts
+  - Capture efficiency indicators
+  - Anomaly alerts for high CO₂ levels

+- 🔮 **Prediction Line**
+  - Shows estimated upcoming CO₂ values
+  - Prepared for future AI integration

+---

+## 🔄 Application Flow

+1. User opens the web application
+2. Selects an environment context
+3. System retrieves base CO₂ levels
+4. Simulated sensor begins live updates
+5. User triggers MOF capture simulation
+6. System applies MOF efficiency logic
+7. Updated CO₂ values are calculated
+8. Results are visualized using charts
+9. Predictive CO₂ trends are displayed

+---

+## 🧪 About MOFs (Metal‑Organic Frameworks)

+Metal‑Organic Frameworks (MOFs) are highly porous materials studied for:

+- Gas storage
+- Gas separation
+- Carbon capture

+In this project, MOFs are used as a **conceptual and computational model** to show how carbon capture systems reduce CO₂ concentrations when deployed at scale.

+---

+## 🏗️ System Design Philosophy

+- Modular architecture
+- Hardware‑agnostic design
+- Simulation today → real deployment tomorrow
+- Suitable for:
+  - Educational institutions
+  - Smart cities
+  - Government environmental agencies
+  - Large‑scale monitoring programs

+---

+## 🚀 Future Scope & Large‑Scale Impact

+This project is designed for **real‑world scalability**:

+- 🔌 Integration with real CO₂ sensors (IoT)
+- 🤖 Replacement of prediction logic with AI/ML models
+- 🛰️ City‑wide or regional monitoring dashboards
+- 🏛️ Policy planning tool for government bodies
+- 🌱 Environmental impact analysis for industries
+- ☁️ Cloud‑based data aggregation and analytics

+When hardware requirements are met, the system can function as a **full‑fledged CO₂ monitoring and decision‑support platform**.

+---

+## 🛠️ Tech Stack

+**Frontend**
+- React
+- Framer Motion
+- Chart.js / Recharts

+**Backend**
+- Node.js / Python
+- REST APIs
+- Simulation logic

+**Visualization**
+- Real‑time charts
+- Efficiency indicators
+- Alert systems

+**Version Control**
+- Git & GitHub

+---

+## 🏆 Hackathon Note

+This project focuses on:
+- System thinking
+- Real‑world applicability
+- Honest technical design
+- Scalable architecture

+It demonstrates **how a real CO₂ monitoring and MOF‑based capture system would behave**, even before physical deployment.

+---

+## 📄 License

+This project is developed for **educational, research, and demonstration purposes**.